codemeasandwich/hyper-element/README.md

 The `setup` function wires up an external data-source.
 This is done with the `onNext`  argument that binds a data source to your renderer.

-#### Connent a data source
+#### Connect a data source

-Example to re-rendering when the mouse moves and pass current mouse values to render
+Example of re-rendering when the mouse moves.
+Will pass mouse values to render

 ```js
 // getMouseValues(){ ... }